Casual and temporary teaching

 Benefits of casual and temporary teaching

 Casual and temporary employment provides valuable experience for teachers just starting out as well as for those seeking variety and new experiences in their careers.
-It is a preferred option for teachers wanting flexibility in order to balance work and family responsibilities.
+It is a preferred option for teachers wanting flexibility to balance work and caring or other responsibilities.
 For teachers seeking permanent appointment, casual and temporary employment provides great opportunities to further refine your skills, gain demonstrable experience contributing to a school, and develop professional relationships.

 A casual or temporary teacher could gain an offer of permanent employment through the Teacher Employment Priority Scheme (TEPS), which enables you to enhance your priority date for permanent employment.
 Depending on the schools in which you work, your priority date for permanent employment may be enhanced by up to 18 months for every 50 days of casual or temporary service in NSW public schools.